HampusSiik/minesweeper-with-friends/doc/RAD.md

 - [x] Make it possible to join a game with a unique id
 - [x] Make it possible to set a username in the game

+### Clarify the game state

+As a player I want it to be clear wether I have won or lost the game.

+#### Definition of done

+- [ ] Make it clear to the user when the game is won.
+- [ ] Make it clear to the user when the game is lost.

+### Make new game in room

+As a host I want to be able to start a new game without having to make a new room.

+#### Definition of done

+- [ ] Add a new game functionality in the model.
+- [ ] Add new game button in the game.

+### Make the game more responsive

+As a player I want the game to be more responsive.

+#### Definition of done

+- [ ] Reduce the package sent on update.
+- [ ] Disable context menu in between cells.